TheSoulOfCorn/nerf_mipnerf_test/README.md

 ### RESULTS FROM UCSD SCENES
 > I would like to post some real results from UCSD scenes later. to be continued

+### FUTURE PLAN
+> experimental tuning options will be configurable, like rays/position options, mostly for comparison work.

 ### REFERENCE
 >[nerf](https://github.com/bmild/nerf)
 [nerf_pl](https://github.com/kwea123/nerf_pl)